A community center against poverty

 In South Africa’s informal settlements, people are lacking just about everything.
 SolidarMed supports children and young people affected by HIV in these settlements, to give them the chance of a brighter future.
 Their parents also benefit from the wide-ranging projects.

-South Africa Gonubie Farmers Hall, close to the port of East London, is an informal settlement.
-Some 900 people live in makeshift houses built out of wood, corrugated iron and cardboard.
+Gonubie Farmers Hall, close to the port of East London, is an informal settlement.
+It consists of makeshift houses built between a few trees next to a motorway.
+Some 900 people live here.
+The houses are built out of wood, corrugated iron and cardboard.
 Built-in windows let light into the small living quarters.

 Very few residents have running water, a toilet or electricity.
 Because as the settlement does not officially exist, the authorities barely bother about it.
 A truck brings drinking water just once a week, and occasionally a mobile clinic stops by to provide people with minimal access to healthcare.